vicsstar/calculator_app_react/README.md

 # React Calculator App

 A React Calculator App, with TailwindCSS for styling.
 Design in Figma.
+Recoil for state management.